F1 Track Stats: Japanese Grand Prix at Suzuka

 Sebastian Vettel is the only driver to record a Grand Slam at Suzuka.
 He took pole, led every lap and set the fastest lap on his way to winning the 2012 Japanese Grand Prix.

-Ferrari and McLaren are tied for the most team victories here, with seven apiece.
+Ferrari, McLaren and Red Bull are tied as the teams with the most victories here, with seven apiece.

-Mercedes are the most successful engine manufacturers at the circuit, with their engines winning here ten times.
+Mercedes is the most successful engine manufacturer at the circuit, with their engines winning here ten times.

 McLaren, Benetton, Ferrari, Red Bull and Mercedes are the five teams who have recorded 1-2 finishes at Suzuka.
-Red Bull are the most recent team to do so, in 2022.
-Red Bull share the record for most 1-2 finishes at Suzuka with Mercedes.
-Each team has recorded three 1-2 results at the Japanese Grand Prix.
+Red Bull are the most recent team to do so, in 2024.

 Benetton, McLaren, Ferrari, Red Bull and Mercedes have all taken back-to-back wins at Suzuka.
 Red Bull’s 2022 victory ended a streak of six consecutive Japanese Grand Prix wins for Mercedes – the longest ever winning streak for a team at the track.